zhenjiao/openlocTest/loc/ja/articles/cloud-services-php-create-web-role.md

 		display_errors=On
 		extension=php_mongo.dll

-> [AZURE。メモ] Any settings that you don't explicity set in the `php.ini` file that you provide will automatically be set to their default values.
+> [AZURE.NOTE] Any settings that you don't explicity set in the `php.ini` file that you provide will automatically be set to their default values.
 However, keep in mind that you can add a complete `php.ini` file.

 ## How to: Use your own PHP runtime
 In some cases, instead of selecting a built-in PHP runtime and configuring it as described above, you may want to provide your own PHP runtime.
 For example, you can use the same PHP runtime in a web or worker role that you use in your development environment, making it easier to ensure that application will not change behavior in your production environment.